fabiangreffrath/woof/README.md

  * A crash when playing back too short demo lumps (e.g. sunlust.wad) has been fixed.
  * A crash when the attack sound for the Lost Soul is missing has been fixed (e.g. ludicrm.wad MAP05).
  * A bug in the translucency table caching has been fixed which would lead to garbled translucency effects for WAD files with custom PLAYPAL lumps.
- * Playback of Vanilla Doom demos has been vastly improved.
+ * Playback compatility with Vanilla Doom and Boom 2.02 demos has been vastly improved.

 ## Support for more WAD files